-The absolute maximum time your cooked chicken can sit out is 2 hours at temperatures below 90°F and 1 hour at temperatures above this.
+The absolute maximum time your cooked chicken can sit out is two hours at temperatures below 90°F and an hour at temperatures above this.

 Remember, this is the maximum time.
 The sooner your cooked chicken goes into the fridge or is consumed, the better.

 If you are buying cooked chicken from the store, make the butcher counter your last stop before heading home.